 Scientific Support of Oil Spill Response

-POLARIS scientists have provided leadership for shoreline response operations encompassing shoreline assessment (SCAT), cleanup, inspections, and damage assessment on numerous spills.
+Leadership for shoreline response operations encompassing shoreline assessment (SCAT), cleanup, inspections, and damage assessment.

 Natural resources damage assessment

-At the time of a spill, our unique combination of technical expertise, from pre-planning through restoration, gives our clients the elements needed to make critical operational decisions in the context of NRDA and restoration concerns.
+Unique combination of technical expertise, from pre-planning through restoration, supports critical operational decisions in the context of NRDA and restoration concerns.

 Coral Grounding Assessment and Restoration

 Support for coral reef damages from ship casualties, anchor damage, oil and chemical spills and wreck removal alternatives among others.

 Spill response, prevention and contingency planning including national planning initiatives (typically through IMO and/or UN programs), integrated response plans, fleet plans, spill and operations manuals, and practical guidelines for response personnel.

 Polaris scientists helped develop the SCAT process in the 1980s and have performed SCAT leadership and management functions for many significant spill events.

 Wide range of training courses that cover a variety of oil spill planning and response topics.